General Electric Company [GE] – Mismatched value: Check Out the Fundamental Analysis

 General Electric Company [NYSE:GE]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to General Electric Company [GE], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
-This is compared to its latest closing price of $6.11.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to General Electric Company [GE], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
+This is compared to its latest closing price of $7.62.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for General Electric Company [GE] is sitting at 4.09.
 This is compared to 1 month ago, when its average rating was 3.80.